Sak Yant Myths & Misinformation

 Misconception: “The safety of Sak Yant is debatable.
 It can be a risky practice.
 The needle itself is usually wiped with an alcohol pad after each tattoo.
 Or it might be placed in a bottle of alcohol while a separate needle is used for the next person.
 But the same pot of ink is used with everyone, and blood can mix with the ink”.

-7) Sak Yant Myth - Cigarettes As Payment?
-How much does a Sak Yant Cost?
+7) Sak Yant Myth - Sak Yant Tattoos Are Free

 Misconception:“Outside the entrance, I purchased a temple offering consisting of orchid flowers, incense sticks, and menthol cigarettes for 75 baht ($2.40 US) before removing my shoes and heading inside.
 Everyone is expected to present these simple gifts to the monk as payment for a Sak Yant tattoo”.